Jofe0320/Audio-Visualizer/README.md

 'v' key plays La Santa by Bad Bunny
 'b' key plays The Spins by Mac Miller
-'n' key plays Walking On A Dream by Empire of the Sun
+'n' key plays Walking On A Dream by Empire of the Sun 'z' key plays La Cura by Frankie Ruiz

+Record-Mode
+Used the the update method to cheq when every two second is complete using the % operator.
+The proceeded to do every action again.